 For information regarding which days students are eligible to work, and which are considered blackout dates, please click here.

-We cannot make any exceptions regarding late timesheet processing.
+Due to system limitations we cannot make any exceptions regarding late timesheet processing.
 If submitting your timesheet is going to be a problem for you or your supervisor, please notify the Financial Aid Office right away.

 The Fine Print:

-If your work-study award is canceled at any time throughout the year--including due to Unsatisafactory Academic Progress--there is a possibility that it may not be reinstated, even if you are approved for financial aid reinstatement via appeal.
+If your work-study award is canceled at any time throughout the year--including due to Unsatisfactory Academic Progress--there is a possibility that it may not be reinstated, even if you are approved for financial aid reinstatement via appeal.